saakura14/saakura14/README.md

 - 🔭 I’m currently working on *Swiss medical Group*

-- 🌱 I’m currently learning *Python, nodejs ,C# y más*
+- 🌱 I’m currently learning *Python, nodejs ,C# and more.*

 - 👯 I’m looking to collaborate on *different areas of systems contributing my knowledge.*